 - 1. Translations and Compactness - 2.
 Finite Model Property (FMP) and Decidability - 3.
-Connection with modal (informational) logic [will probably be skipped]
+Connection with modal (information) logic [will perhaps be skipped]

-- Truthmaker semantics (TS) was introduced to model 'exact truthmaking'. - Great interest in TS as a framework for analyzing various philosophical and linguistic phenomena, e.g., metaphysical grounding, counterfactuals and implicatures [cf. Fine (2017)]. - But limited study of the various logics arising from the semantics [exception being Fine and Jago (2019)].
+- (Finean) truthmaker semantics (TS) was introduced to model 'exact truthmaking'. - Great interest in TS as a framework for analyzing various philosophical and linguistic phenomena, e.g., metaphysical grounding, counterfactuals and implicatures [cf. Fine (2017c)]. - But limited study of the various logics arising from the semantics [exceptions being Fine and Jago (2019) and Korbmacher (2022)].